Vanilagy/mp4-muxer/README.md

 - Use `'offset'` to offset the timestamp of each track by that track's first chunk's timestamp.
 This way, it starts at 0.
 - Use `'cross-track-offset'` to offset the timestamp of each track by the _minimum of all tracks' first chunk timestamp_.
-This works like `'offset'`, but should be used when the all tracks use the same timebase.
+This works like `'offset'`, but should be used when the all tracks use the same clock.

 ### Muxing media chunks
 Then, with VideoEncoder and AudioEncoder set up, send encoded chunks to the muxer using the following methods: